 Team: Joanne Trinh, PhD (Group leader); Theresa Lüth (MSc student); Carolin Gabbert (MSc student); Sophie Imhoff (MD student); Elisabeth Luisa Germer (MD student); Susen Schaake (Research Technician); Ronnie Tse (Research Technician)

-The team’s main interest is the identification of novel causal genes and genetic risk factors using family studies and association with integrative large-scale omics approaches.
+The team’s main interest is the identification of novel causal genes, genetic risk factors and penetrance modifiers using family studies, association and epidemiology with integrative large-scale omics approaches.

-Novel genes implicated in Parkinson’s disease (PD) and disease-associated pathways
+Novel genes and structural variants implicated in Parkinson’s disease (PD) and disease-associated pathways

 In an effort to improve understanding of PD and impact of patient care, we initiated an early onset PD study to identify novel genes and cellular pathways associated with this disease.
 After an initial exome sequencing study, the Oxford Nanopore third generation sequencing technology will be used to elucidate the ‘dark matter’ of the human genome to identify novel candidate PD genes in inherited (familial) forms and in patients with sporadic PD.

 Genetic modifiers of monogenic forms of Parkinson’s disease

 Our interest lies in finding genetic modifiers that explain the clinical variability of LRRK2, Parkin and PINK1 forms of PD.
-Our laboratory will use a series of integrative omics approaches (genome/exome sequencing, deep mitochondrial sequencing, RNA sequencing and epigenetic markers) to further elucidate genetic modifiers or disease.
+We use a series of integrative omics approaches (genome/exome sequencing, deep mitochondrial sequencing, RNA sequencing and epigenetic markers) to further elucidate genetic modifiers or disease.
 The identification of functional pathogenic variants may also direct prevention strategies and nominate molecular targets for individualized disease-modifying therapies.

 The role of the extranuclear DNA genome of the mitochondrion

-In collaboration with researchers at the University of Luxembourg (Prof. Anne Grünewald, LCSB), we use deep sequencing of the mtDNA to elucidate the role of mtDNA integrity in monogenic PD (Parkin, PINK1) and idiopathic PD, in-vitro models of PD (IPSC-derived neurons) and other parkinsonism-related syndromes such as POLG and Twinkle pathogenic mutation carriers.
+In collaboration with researchers at the University of Luxembourg (Prof. Anne Grünewald, LCSB), we use deep sequencing and third generation sequencing of the mtDNA to measure mtDNA integrity (variants and modifications) in monogenic PD (Parkin, PINK1), idiopathic PD, in-vitro models of PD (IPSC-derived neurons) and other parkinsonism-related syndromes such as POLG and Twinkle pathogenic mutation carriers.

-We value and acknowledge scientific collaborations from Prof. Dr. Matthew Farrer, Prof. Dr. Anne Gruenewald, Prof. Dr. Andrew Hicks, Prof. Dr. Peter Pramstaller, Prof. Dr. Inke König, Dr. Patrick May, Prof. Bastiaan Bloem, Prof. Dr. Hauke Busch, Prof. Dr. Jan Aasly, Prof. Dr. Jan Rupp, Dr. Simon Graspeuntner
+We value and acknowledge scientific collaborations from Prof. Dr. Matthew Farrer, Prof. Dr. Anne Grünewald, Prof. Dr. Andrew Hicks, Prof. Dr. Peter Pramstaller, Prof. Dr. Inke König, Dr. Patrick May, Prof. Bastiaan Bloem, Prof. Dr. Hauke Busch, Prof. Dr. Jan Aasly, Prof. Dr. Jan Rupp, Dr. Simon Graspeuntner